 “Small things like making sure your bedroom is well ventilated, dark enough and at a comfortable temperature will help.”

 5. Get clear on how much sleep you need

 Did you hear that one about how every person needs eight hours of sleep a night?
 It’s a myth, so don’t panic if you naturally feel better after six, seven or nine hours’ sleep.
+How much sleep you need differs by age, too.
 “While research would suggest that on average adults need around seven to nine hours’ sleep, children need more,” Dr Tang says.